luigicaputi/luigicaputi.github.io/_pages/publications.md

 2. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>Bridging between überhomology and double homology</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2406.18778">2406.18778 </a>.

-3. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and
-<a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>,
-<b>Multipath matroids, digraph colourings, and the Tutte polynomial</b>.
-Available online at the arXiv:<a href="https://arxiv.org/abs/2409.14528">2409.14528 </a>.

-4. Caputi, L. and <a href="https://sites.google.com/view/giuliamariamenara/"> Menara, G.</a>,
+3. Caputi, L. and <a href="https://sites.google.com/view/giuliamariamenara/"> Menara, G.</a>,
 <b>Eulerian magnitude homology: diagonality, injective words, and regular path homology</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2503.06722">2503.06722 </a>.

-5. Caputi, L., <a href="https://www.researchgate.net/scientific-contributions/Nicholas-J-Meadows-2079005012"> Meadows, N.</a>, and  <a href="https://www.kth.se/profile/henrir?l=en"> Riihimäki, H.</a>,
+4. Caputi, L., <a href="https://www.researchgate.net/scientific-contributions/Nicholas-J-Meadows-2079005012"> Meadows, N.</a>, and  <a href="https://www.kth.se/profile/henrir?l=en"> Riihimäki, H.</a>,
 <b>Persistent reachability homology in machine learning applications</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2511.04825">2511.04825 </a>.

-6. Caputi, L. and <a href="https://www.polito.it/en/staff?p=francesco.vaccarino"> Vaccarino, F.</a>,
+5. Caputi, L. and <a href="https://www.polito.it/en/staff?p=francesco.vaccarino"> Vaccarino, F.</a>,
 <b>Diagrammatic Hochschild cohomology via cohomology of categories, and incidence algebras</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2512.15835">2512.15835 </a>.

-7. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and
+6. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and
 <a href="https://jasonpsmith.github.io/"> Smith, J. P.</a>,
 <b>Multipath complexes of bidirectional polygonal digraphs</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2601.05670">2601.05670 </a>.

-8. Caputi, L., and <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>,
+7. Caputi, L., and <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>,
 <b> On the K-theory of matroids with Tutte coverings </b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2603.18288">2603.18288 </a>.

-9. Caputi, L., and <a href="https://www.researchgate.net/scientific-contributions/Nicholas-J-Meadows-2079005012"> Meadows, N.</a>, <b>Financial Anomaly Detection for the Canadian Market</b>.
+8. Caputi, L., and <a href="https://www.researchgate.net/scientific-contributions/Nicholas-J-Meadows-2079005012"> Meadows, N.</a>, <b>Financial Anomaly Detection for the Canadian Market</b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2604.02549">2604.02549 </a>.

-10. <a href="https://www.unibo.it/sitoweb/andrea.bianchi37/en"> Bianchi, A., <a href="https://www.unipi.it/en/about-us/organisation/people/filippo-gianluca-callegaro-96440-en/"> Callegaro, F., </a> Caputi, L., and Salvatore, P.,
+9. <a href="https://www.unibo.it/sitoweb/andrea.bianchi37/en"> Bianchi, A., <a href="https://www.unipi.it/en/about-us/organisation/people/filippo-gianluca-callegaro-96440-en/"> Callegaro, F., </a> Caputi, L., and Salvatore, P.,
 <b> Stable homology of complex braid groups </b>.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2606.12206">2606.12206 </a>.